Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_25_Deseq2Introduction/group_25_FinalPaper.md

 ## Transform pVal to pAdj
 Once the pValue is calculate, an optional step is to transform it into p adjust with a process known as normalization.
 This is because we would like to adjust how many significant genes we will have in out output.
 Too many significant genes would result in too much information, making the conclusion difficult to create.
 Too little significant genes and there would be not much information to analyze for the conclusion.

-There are two main ways this can work.
+There are two main ways this can work: Bonferroni Correction and False Discovery Rate.

 ### Bonferroni Correction
 The Bonferroni Correction affects the threshold by dividing the p value by the number of tests conducted.
 It is said to be strict which means that the threshold will be quite low.

-$$pAdj = \frac{pValue}{n (number of tests)}
+$$pAdj = \frac{pValue}{n \text{(number of tests)}}

 ### False Discovery Rate
-False Discovery Rate lets the user choose which percent of significant would be false positives.
+False Discovery Rate lets the user choose which percent of significant would be false positives, so that we can narrow down which genes would be the most differentially expressed.

 $$FDR = \frac{mP}{\text{number of genes with p < P}}$$

 $$FDR = \frac{\text{number of false positives}}{\text{number of hits}}$$

 After we get the p-ajust, we can visualize the data.

 ## Data Visualization
 There are many types of data visualizations for DESeq2 and differential expression tools.

 ### Volcano Plots
 We can plot the log2 fold change and the log2 p value.
 The y axis determines the significance of a particular gene.
 The x axis determines if the gene was upregulated or downregulated.
 The most significant genes are the data points that are to the top left and top right.